LookWise: Knowing When and Where to Look for Fine-Grained Visual Reasoning in Multimodal Large Language Models: Experiment

-To validate the effectiveness of the Semantic-attention Fusion module, we compare model performance with and without this component (\autoref{tab:mllmsknow_vs_ours}).
+To validate the effectiveness of the semantic-guided localization module, we compare model performance with and without this component (\autoref{tab:mllmsknow_vs_ours}).
 The quantitative results reveal a clear distinction depending on the task requirements.

 On standard visual reasoning datasets (AOKVQA and POPE), the performance improvements are marginal.
 This is reasonable, as these benchmarks primarily emphasize complex logical reasoning and commonsense knowledge rather than the perception of fine-grained visual details.
 For such tasks, the bottleneck typically lies in the reasoning capabilities of the language model rather than visual clarity.
 Since the base global encoding already captures the necessary semantic elements to support this reasoning, extracting high-resolution local crops provides limited additional benefit.